 In connection with the acquisition of the Verde Companies in July 2017, we entered into a promissory note in the aggregate principal amount of \$20.0 million (the "Verde Promissory Note").
 The Verde Promissory Note required repayment in 18 monthly installments beginning in August 2017, and accrued interest at 5% per annum from the date of issuance.
 The Verde Promissory Note, including principal and interest, was unsecured, but was guaranteed by us.
 In January 2018, in connection with the Earnout Termination Agreement (defined below), we issued to the seller of the Verde Companies an amended and restated promissory note (the "Amended and Restated Verde Promissory Note"), which amended and restated the Verde Promissory Note.
 The Amended and Restated Verde Promissory Note matured in January 2019, and bore interest at a rate of 9% per annum.
-Principal and interest were payable monthly on the first day of each month, with a portion of each payment going into an escrow account, which serves as security for certain indemnification claims and obligations under the Verde purchase agreement.
-As of December 31, 2019 and 2018, there was zero and \$1.0 million outstanding, respectively, under the Amended and Restated Verde Promissory Note.
+Principal and interest were payable monthly on the first day of each month, with a portion of each payment going into an escrow account, which serves as security for certain indemnification claims and obligations under the Verde Promissory Note.

 In January 2018, we issued a promissory note in the principal amount of \$5.9 million in connection with an agreement to terminate the earnout obligations arising in connection with our acquisition of the Verde Companies (the "Verde Earnout Termination Note").
 The Verde Earnout Termination Note matured in June 2019 and bore interest at a rate of 9% per annum.
 Under the terms of the Verde Earnout Termination Note, we were permitted to withhold amounts otherwise due at maturity related to certain indemnifiable matters.
 A payment of \$1.0 million was made to the seller of the Verde Companies in June 2019, and \$4.9 million was withheld (the "Verde Holdback") to be applied to indemnifiable matters.
-As of December 31, 2019 and 2018, there was zero and \$5.9 million outstanding under the Verde Earnout Termination Note, respectively.
+As of December 31, 2020 and 2019, there was zero outstanding under the Verde Earnout Termination Note.